Preparation for Supported Employment

 What will the course lead on to?

-After the course has finished, it is hoped that you will progress on to the Supported Internship programme, where you will work with an external employer for up to three days per week.
-Alongside this you will attend college to maintain your maths and English skills and develop your employability skills.
+After the Pre-internship course has finished, it is hoped that you will progress on to the Supported Internship course where you will work with an external employer for up to four days per week and attend college just one day per week to maintain your maths, English and employability skills or join our exciting new project at Warrington Hospital to be a part of DFN Project Search Internship Programme.

 Are there any links with industry and university?

-We have links to many employers across Warrington and previous students have completed placements at Warrington Borough Council, Amazon, IKEA, Nando’s, Ryfield Retirement Village, Warrington Wolves, local schools, charities, Novel Bite Café, and Warrington Market, to name but a few.
+We have links to many employers across Warrington and previous students have completed placements at Amazon, Warrington Borough Council, IKEA, Nando’s, Ryfield Retirement Village, Warrington Wolves, The Engine Rooms and Warrington Market to name but a few.
+We are continually expanding our employer links but do encourage you to bring along your own ideas and contacts.

 What support is available?